-The Audited Consolidated Financial Statements of the Group as of December 31, 2020 and December 31, 2019 and for the years then ended, incorporated by reference into this offering memorandum, have been audited by KPMG Ireland, independent auditors, as stated in their reports, incorporated by reference herein.
+The Consolidated Financial Statements of Bank of Ireland Group plc as of December 31, 2021 and 2020 and for the two-years then ended, incorporated by reference into this offering memorandum, have been audited by KPMG Ireland, independent auditors, as stated in their reports, incorporated by reference herein.

-With respect to the unaudited condensed interim consolidated financial statements for the six-month periods ended June 30, 2021 and 2020, incorporated by reference herein, the independent auditor has reported that they applied limited procedures in accordance with professional standards for a review of such information.
-However, their separate report in the 2021 Interim Report, incorporated by reference herein, states that they did not audit and they do not express an opinion on that interim financial information.
+With respect to the unaudited condensed interim consolidated financial statements for the periods ended June 30, 2022 and 2021, incorporated by reference herein, the independent auditor has reported that they applied limited procedures in accordance with professional standards for a review of such information.
+However, their separate report in the 2022 Interim Report for the six-months ended June 30, 2022 and 2021, incorporated by reference herein, states that they did not audit and they do not express an opinion on that interim financial information.
 Accordingly, the degree of reliance on their report on such information should be restricted in light of the limited nature of the review procedures applied.